mjcalapai/struts2-rce/README.md

    * Attacker boots the listening post and the operator CLI (optionally in the same command as the implant download and execution)
       * The attacker will send commands from the operator CLI to the listening post, which are queued in a supabase hosted database.
       * Upon receipt of a beacon from the implant, the listening post will forward the task's fetched from the database, encrypting the traffic.
       * The implant will execute the task and send an encrypted result back to the listening post.
-This can be seen on the results table, or http://127.0.0.1:5000/results.
+This can be seen on the results table.
 This process will also mark the original task on the tasks table as completed, and will update the ‘task_results’ column of the history table.

 ## Build Instructions: